Dominickdn/invoice_processor/README.md

 Logs are output to the console and container logs.

 ---
-## Testing Locally

-Upload a file via the UI (http://localhost:5000)
-- Click choose files and select the files in the test_invoices folder supplied
-- Click Upload
-- Once files have been uploaded click the "Process All Files" button.

-View Processed and Failed files (http://localhost:5000/status)

-View Captured Invoices from Database (http://localhost:5000/invoices)

----

 ## Resetting the DB
 To reset the PostgreSQL database run: